fbpx Skip to content

 Who Pays Closing Costs on a VA Loan?

 While you might assume it’s the veteran who covers closing costs in a VA loan transaction, this is only true for specific costs.
-The VA requires veterans to only pay for some closing costs, known as “allowable fees,” but prohibits them from paying others, called “non-allowable fees.”
+The VA requires eligible veterans to only pay for some closing costs, known as “allowable fees,” but prohibits them from paying others, called “non-allowable fees.”

 The seller, lender, or real estate agent often covers non-allowable fees.
 In some cases, these parties may also offer to pay some of the allowable fees as part of the negotiation process.